alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 pictures/pets/../cat.jpg
 ```

-But in S3, object keys are just an identifier -- special characters like `/` and `.` don't have any special meaning.
+But in S3, object keys are just an identifier -- characters like `/` and `.` don't have any special meaning.
 The console will uses slashes to create faux-directories to make it easier to navigate, but there's no special treatment for a faux-directory called `.` or `..`.

 You could use the four strings above as keys for four different objects.